Jani-siv/RoboGlow/README.md

 This project is based on the original [robotframework-vim](https://github.com/mfukar/robotframework-vim) plugin by Michael Foukarakis.
 We extend our gratitude for their contribution to the Vim community.

+- This is still under heavy development and currently will work only on Linux
+- Scripts have issue currently it will add multiple times keywords
+- vimrc need trigger to run check if there is new keywords
 ## Features

 - Improved syntax highlighting for Robot Framework files.